Decoupling Long- and Short-Term Patterns in Spatiotemporal Inference: METHODOLOGY

+Given features of a target frame $\mathbf{Z}^{l-1}_\tau$ at layer $l-1$ and its neighbor frames $\mathbf{Z}^{l-1}_t$ in the short-term window $[\tau-t_s, \tau-1]$, we first employ a graph convolution layer with skip connection to learn the spatial relations in each frame:

+where $\mathbf{Z}^0_t=\mathbf{X}_t$, $\gamma$ and $\mu$ are hyperparameters for skip connection.
+Here, the adjacency matrix $\mathbf{{A}}$ defines static spatial relations as a prior so the attention mechanism relieves from learning it again, reducing learning difficulties.
+Then, the attention operation captures joint spatiotemporal dependencies.
+We first calculate attention weights between sensor $\mathbf{z}^l_{\tau, i}$ and other sensors $\mathbf{z}^l_{t,j}$ in the window formulated by:

 where $\mathbf{v_a}, \mathbf{b_a} \in\mathbb{R}^{F}$, $\mathbf{W_a}, \mathbf{U_a} \in \mathbb{R}^{D\times F}$ are learnable parameters.
-Note that the parameters are shared across all frames to reduce the number of parameters.
-The attention weights measure the information strength between two nodes, which represents the joint spatiotemporal correlations.
-We also compute attention scores within the target graph so that only the spatial relations are captured.
-In the end, we obtain attention maps $[\mathbf{E}_{T-T_s}, \ldots, \mathbf{E}_T]\in \mathbb{R}^{(T_s+1)\times N\times N}$, where the first dimension $N$ refers to sensors of current time $T$ and the second $N$ means historical sensors.
-Based on the assumption that near frames have higher temporal influences, we further rescale the attention maps by:
+Note that the parameters are shared across all frames to reduce the computational cost.
+We also compute attention scores within the target frame and in this situation, the block degrades into spatial attention.
+Finally, we obtain an attention map $\mathbf{E}^l\in \mathbb{R}^{(t_s+1)\times N\times N}$, where the second dimension $N$ refers to sensor features at the target time $\tau$ and the third dimension $N$ denotes sensors in the $t_s+1$ frames.
+Next, we use features of short-term frames and the attention map to learn short-term inference representations: